FAQs

 What are my chances of getting a job after I finish my Brushstroke course?

 Much better than someone who hasn’t trained at Brushstroke!
 Apart from having really valuable skills, you’ll benefit from Brushstroke’s excellent reputation and links with the world of entertainment.
-Many of our students having attended our diploma courses are now working in film, TV, stage and fashion.
+Many of our students having attended our diploma courses are now working in film, TV, stage and fashion all over the world.

 Will you still pass on work opportunities to us once we have completed our Brushstroke course?